FreePYQ logoFreePYQ

 Explanation:

 This question pertains to the 2025 Uttarakhand flash flood that affected a village on the route to Gangotri Dham.
 Dharali (D), located in Uttarkashi district, was the village devastated by the disaster.
 Joshimath (A) faced issues related to land subsidence, not the 2025 flood.
 Balta (B) and Rudraprayag (C) are not specifically linked to this event.
-The key is recalling the exact location of the 2025 flood, which impacted Dharali due to its proximity to the glacier and river systems.
+Key point: recalling the exact location of the 2025 flood, which impacted Dharali due to its proximity to the glacier and river systems.

 Question 91